Autodesk-Forge/design.automation-csharp-revit.local.debug.tool/README.md

 ## Compile and Load on Revit

-1. Build the solution `DesignAutomationHandler`, compiling DesignAutomationHandler for Revit 2018.3 (`DesignAutomationHandler2018`), Revit 2019.2 (`DesignAutomationHandler2019`) and Revit 2020.0 (`DesignAutomationHandler2020`)
+1. Build the solution `DesignAutomationHandler`, compiling DesignAutomationHandler for Revit 2018.3 (`DesignAutomationHandler2018`), Revit 2019.2 (`DesignAutomationHandler2019`), Revit 2020.0 (`DesignAutomationHandler2020`) and Revit 2021.0 (`DesignAutomationHandler2021`)
-> Design Automation for Revit currently only supports Revit 2018, 2019 and 2020.
+> Design Automation for Revit currently only supports Revit 2018, 2019, 2020, and 2021.

 2. The `DesignAutomationHandler.addin` should be copied to the "Addins" folder (`C:\ProgramData\Autodesk\Revit\Addins\XXXX\`), see Post-Build event.
-Note `XXXX` is the Revit version(e.g. 2018, 2019, 2020) to run against.
+Note `XXXX` is the Revit version(e.g. 2018, 2019, 2020, 2021) to run against.

 3. Place the `.addin` of your Design Automation for Revit plugin in the same folder(`C:\ProgramData\Autodesk\Revit\Addins\XXXX\`) as above.